adriano-silva/Udacity-Carnival/README.md

-# Student:
+# Udacity Carnival
+Starter project for the Udacity [VR Developer Nanodegree](http://udacity.com/vr) program.

+- Course: Introduction to Virtual Reality
+- Project: Udacity Carnival

+### Author
 Adriano Silva

-# Summary:
+### Summary
 This VR project is a small carnival with 4 games.
 The player can play them in the preferred order.
 The goal is to make enough points to win the Teddy bear.

-# Udacity Carnival
-Starter project for the Udacity [VR Developer Nanodegree](http://udacity.com/vr) program.

-- Course: Introduction to Virtual Reality
-- Project: Udacity Carnival
+### Target Device
+Android

 ### Versions Used
 - [Unity LTS Release 2017.4.15f1](https://unity3d.com/unity/qa/lts-releases?version=2017.4)